 Note: Within the tasks, you can click on any blue text to get more information about that concept or input field.
-In every task, the cluster configuration will not update until you click on OK.
+In every task, the cluster configuration will not update until you click OK.

-The Set Up a Highly Available Resource Group taskset leads you through the steps required to define a resource group.
+The Set Up a Highly Available Resource Group task leads you through the steps required to define a resource group.
 It encompasses tasks that are detailed elsewhere.

 - 1. Define a new resource.
-See "Define a New Resource", page 173. - 2.
+See "Define a Resource", page 175. - 2.
 Add any required resource dependencies.
-See"Add/Remove Dependencies for a Resource Definition", page 181. - 3.
+See"Add/Remove Dependencies for a Resource Definition", page 184. - 3.
 Verify the resources and dependencies.
-See "Test Resources with the GUI", page 280. - 4.
+See "Test Resources with the GUI", page 292. - 4.
 Define a failover policy to specify where the resources can run.
-See "Define a Failover Policy", page 186. - Test the failover policies.
-See "Test Failover Policies with the GUI", page 281.Click Next to move to the next page. - 6.
-Define a resource group that uses the failover policy you defined earlier.
-See "Define a Resource Group", page 197. - 7.
+See "Define a Failover Policy", page 190.

+5. Test the failover policies.
+See "Test Failover Policies with the GUI", page 293.

+- 6. Define a resource group that uses the failover policy you defined earlier.
+See "Define a Resource Group", page 201. - 7.
 Add or remove resources in resource group.
-See "Test Failover Policies with the GUI", page 281.

-- 8. Set the resources in the resource group to start when HA services are started.
-See "Bring a Resource Group Online", page 268. - 9.
-Start FailSafe HA services if they have not already been started.
-See "Start FailSafe HA Services with the GUI", page 202.
+See "Test Failover Policies with the GUI", page 293. - 8.
+Set the resources in the resource group to start when HA services are started.
+See "Bring a Resource Group Online", page 273. - Start FailSafe HA services if they have not already been started.
+See "Start FailSafe HA Services with the GUI", page 207.